International Journal of Applied Dental Sciences

 Results: All of three groups demonstrated an efficient mean reduction in CFU.
 Mtwo system produced a 76.68% decrease in CFUs, Pro Taper system 70.56% and the Neoendo Flex system produced a decrease of 68.83% in E. faecalis count.
 Mtwo showed higher percentage reduction than Pro Taper and Neoendo Flex.
 The difference between Mtwo, Pro Taper and Neoendo Flex was statistically significant (P<0.001).

 Conclusion: All the three systems included in the study showed a significant reduction in the number of bacteria in mechanical disinfection of root canals after instrumentation.

 How to cite this article:

-Dr. Ajmal Mir, Dr. Mohd Sajad, Riyaz Farooq, Aamir Rashid Purra and Fayaz Ahmad Ahangar.
+Dr. Ajmal Mir, Dr. Mohd Sajad, Riyaz Farooq, Aamir Rashid Purra, Fayaz Ahmad Ahangar.
 To evaluate the effectiveness in root canal disinfection of three rotary file systems: An in-vitro study.
-International Journal of Applied Dental Sciences.
-2018; 4(1): 225-227.
+Int J Appl Dent Sci 2018;4(1):225-227.